opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_member_v3.md

 * `project_id` - (Optional) Specifies the project ID.

 * `subnet_id` - (Optional) Specifies the ID of the subnet where the backend server works.

   This subnet must be in the same VPC as the subnet of the load balancer with which the backend server is associated.

   Only `IPv4` subnets are supported.

-  This parameter can be left blank, indicating that cross-VPC backend servers can be added.
-In this case, IP addresses of these servers must be `IPv4` addresses, the protocol of the backend server group must be `TCP`, `HTTP`, or `HTTPS`, and cross-VPC backend must have been enabled for the load balancer.

 * `weight` - (Optional) Specifies the weight of the backend server.